iterative/dvc.org/public/static/docs/command-reference/import-url.md

 The DVC-file is nearly the same as in the previous example.
 The difference is that the dependency (`deps`) now references the local file in the "datastore" directory we created previously.
 (Its `path` has the URL for the datastore.)
-And instead of an `etag` we have an `md5` checksum.
+And instead of an `etag`, we have an `md5` hash value.
 We did this so its easy to edit the data file.

 Let's now manually reproduce a
 [processing chapter](/doc/get-started/connect-code-and-data) from the _Get